 Category A non-notifying activity status is limited to activities that are the minimum necessary to alleviate the immediate emergency.

+Dead tree or debris removal activities that do not include construction of a new access road, occurring in a total area of disturbance of one acre or less.

+Invasive plant treatment conducted without root disturbance or mechanical removal or management.

+Trimming, limbing, or weed whipping of vegetation including live native vegetation conducted by hand or using prescribed herbivory and occurring within an area of 2 acres or less.

-One-time fire and flood risk reduction activities that are limited in size to (1) occurring within an area of 0.1 acre or less; (2) occurring over a watercourse length of 100 linear feet or less; and (3) removing 25 cubic yards of sediment or less; and meet the following conditions:
+Fire and flood risk reduction activities that are limited in size to (1) occurring within an area of 0.1 acre or less; (2) occurring over a watercourse length of 100 linear feet or less; and (3) removing 25 cubic yards of sediment or less; and meet the following conditions:

 Do not occur in a Class I watercourse or a watercourse supporting the RARE beneficial use.

-All impacts to waters of the state and riparian areas are temporary.
+All impacts to surface waters of the state and riparian areas are temporary impacts.

-Category B activities are vegetation or sediment removal activities or management activities occurring within waters of the state or riparian areas for the purpose of fire or flood risk reduction that do not fall in Category A as described above.
+Category B activities are vegetation or sediment removal or management activities located in the local responsibility area that occur within surface waters of the state or riparian areas for the primary purpose of fire or flood risk reduction that do not fall in Category A as described above.
 Category B activities are further divided into high, medium, and low tiers, as described in Attachment A.

 Findings